ocecer/telegram-to-telegram-message-forwarder/ReadMe.md

         2nd FROM_CHANNEL to 2nd TO_CHANNEL
         3rd FROM_CHANNEL to 3rd TO_CHANNEL
         ii.
 If you enter 0 bot will forward messages from all FROM_CHANNEL to all TO_CHANNEL

     f.
+"FORWARD_FROM_YOUR_OWN_CHANNELS" – Enter 1 or 0.
+If you enter 1 you can forward messages from your own channel to your own channel.
+0, you cannot forward from your own channel.

+    f.
 “BLACKLIST_WORDS” – Enter blacklisted word(s) split by ";" or just one blacklist word.